IEEE Xplore® is about finding answers. Find general user questions and the corresponding answers from the experts.

 For additional information, read the FAQ for Authors.

-IEEE has worked with OCLC to develop MARC records for all eBook titles.
-As an IEEE-Wiley eBooks Library customer, you are able to access these MARC records via the OCLC site at no cost.
+IEEE has partnered with Special Libraries Cataloguing (SLC) to provide MARC records for the eBooks collections on IEEE Xplore.
+As an eBooks customer, you are able to access these MARC records at no cost.

 MARC records contain bibliographic and related information about written or recorded works, formatted in a machine-readable standard known as MARC 21.
 In addition to familiar data such as ISBN, title, and author, MARC records also contain critical information such as page count, year of publication, language, and subject keywords.